source-data/soda-curation/README.md

   - `img_files`: List of paths to image files for this figure
   - `sd_files`: List of paths to source data files for this figure
   - `figure_caption`: Full caption of the figure
-  - `duplicated_panels`: Boolean flag indicating if the figure contains duplicate panels
-  - `ai_response`: Raw response from the AI agent
   - `panels`: Array of panel objects, each containing:
     - `panel_label`: Label of the panel (e.g., "A", "B", "C")
     - `panel_caption`: Caption specific to this panel
     - `panel_bbox`: Bounding box coordinates of the panel [x1, y1, x2, y2] in relative format
+    - `confidence`: Confidence score of the panel detection
+    - `ai_response`: Raw AI response for this panel
+    - `sd_files`: List of source data files specific to this panel
+  - `duplicated_panels`: Indicates if the figure contains duplicate panels ("true" or "false")
+  - `ai_response_panel_source_assign`: AI response for panel source assignment
+- `errors`: List of error messages encountered during processing
-    - `ai_response`: Raw response from the AI agent
+- `ai_response`: Overall AI response for the manuscript

-This schema provides a comprehensive representation of the manuscript structure, including all figures, their captions, and individual panels with their specific captions and locations within the figure image.
+- `non_associated_sd_files`: List of source data files not associated with any specific figure or panel

 ## Testing